 Mr. Borowy attended Quinnipiac University, earning a degree in finance and economics in 1984.
 In college, he founded the Finance Club and earned Dean’s List honors.
 He went on to found and own Alpine Ski Works, a Connecticut-based chain of snow sport shops.
 Mr. Borowy would later be an associate broker at Keller Williams Realty and serve as a board member for various real estate committees.
 He is currently in charge of the Northeast US territory for Jackson Hewitt Tax Service.
 He is a member of the National Association of Corporate Directors and American Water Works Association.

-Mr. Kevin Curseaden is the Secretary/Treasurer for the Regional Water Authority.
-He served on the Representative Policy Board for 10 years and was chair of the board for the last two years of his tenure before being appointed to the Authority board.
+Mr. Kevin Curseaden is the Vice Chair for the Regional Water Authority.
+He served on the Representative Policy Board for 10 years and was Chair of the RPB for the last two years of his tenure before being appointed to the Authority board.

-He is a partner at Carroll, Curseaden & Moore in Milford, where he focuses on property law.
+He is a partner at Curseaden & Moore in Milford, where he focuses on land use law.
 He also serves on the board of the United Way of Milford.
 Mr. Curseaden received his Bachelor of Arts degree from Boston College and his J.D. from Quinnipiac University School of Law.
-He has served in the Army since 2000 with terms in both Kosovo and Northern Iraq.
+He has served in the U.S. Army Reserve since 2000 with deployments to both Kosovo and Northern Iraq.

 Ms. Suzanne C. Sack is a board member of the Regional Water Authority.
 She had a 25-year career in financial services dealing with finance, risk management, human resources, regulatory agency and legal issues.